- FOR WOMEN

 Unlike certain other nutrients, creatine is deemed “non-essential,” but this doesn’t mean it’s not essential for a properly functioning body.
 Rather, non-essential means that we don’t need to worry about getting “creatine sources” from our diet since our body is able to produce it.

 However, we do need to be eating a balanced diet in order for our body’s to be able to create the necessary creatine.
 Every day, our body naturally makes 1 to 2 g of creatine, which is enough for most people (and those who are eating well).

-Creatine is also found in plenty of meats, such as fish, pork, chicken, and beef.
+Creatine is also found in meats such as fish, pork, chicken, and beef.
 While the amount of creatine largely depends on the source, a 3-ounce serving of meat will have around 0.4 g of creatine.
-This is more than enough for most people, but if you lift heavy, do high-intensity exercises, or stick to a vegetarian or vegan diet, then you should consider supplementing with creatine.
+For normal people this may be enough, but if you train with any amount of intensity, this is not enough to restore the creatine that is depleted when you train.

 The next stage is called the maintenance phase and it can last as long as you’d like to continue taking creatine.
 Since your body degrades and releases creatine in urine every day, it’s recommended you take 3 to 5 g per day as a maintenance dose.
 And since creatine stores are degraded even on rest days, it’s best to continue taking a daily dose when you’re not working out.

 Now that we know when we should be taking creatine (and how much) throughout our training cycle, we can look at the debate surrounding creatine timing.
 This is broken down into those who believe it’s best to take it before a workout, and those who take it post-workout.
 Before working out makes sense, since taking creatine results in more ATP being accessible for your body to use.